Reproductive Clinical Science Master's Mission & Goals

 - Understand the relevance and application of advances in biochemistry, cell biology and genetics as they apply to ART

-- Learn the reproductive endocrinologists, embryologists and andrologists perspectives for diagnosis and treatment of infertility
+- Learn reproductive endocrinologists', embryologists' and andrologists' perspectives for diagnosis and treatment of infertility

-- Apply best practices in clinical embryology and andrology laboratory, and reproductive medicine research
+- Apply best practices in clinical embryology and andrology laboratory and in reproductive medicine research

-- Prepare and adapt for new technologies as well as new regulatory guidelines
+- Prepare for and adapt to new technologies as well as new regulatory guidelines

 - Strengthen skills in critical reading and interpreting the research literature